 Dufour has a similar perspective in the way that this upcoming winter could be a strong one.
 According to Dufour, “The El Nino season creates a worldwide change in weather patterns, typically to an extreme.
 During a La Nina season, you return to regular, if not stronger, weather that is typical to your area.
 So, I think, going into a La Nina season, we could see a stronger winter.”

-Previously, we experienced a huge freeze that took power away from many homes in the year 2023.
+Previously, in New England, we experienced a huge freeze that took power away from many homes in the year 2023.
 Roads were dangerous and icy and tree branches were snapping off and falling everywhere.
 Climate Change is a dangerous threat to our society that we need to make a better effort in trying to fix.

 “We’re seeing the climate zones in the country starting to shift north which indicates that folks are going to be able to grow different plants in about half of the country and puts additional stress on native species that may not be adapted to the hotter average temperature and changed levels of precipitation,” comments Kostich.
 This could mess with all aspects of life and how we live.